-For high dimensional single cell data, the user will need to visualize them in the low-dimensional 2D/3D space using t-SNE or u-Map (Figure 2).
-The explorer virtually supports all types of plots which show low-dimensional representation (Wang & Gu, 2018).
+For high-dimensional single cell data, lower dimensional representations such as t-SNE or UMAP are necessary to interact with the data and to easily observe broad relationship between cells (Figure 2).
+Single Cell Explorer supports all types of low-dimensional representation (Wang & Gu, 2018).
 Here we showed the re-analysis of single cell RNaseq data for cells from the early human maternal-fetal interface (Vento-Tormo et al., 2018).
-The multiple types of metadata including cell types, cluster information; sample information such as tissue, donor, as well as any other clinical features can be overlaid on the feature plot.
-The UI provided a simple gene expression search function for each feature plot.
-Boxplot of normalized counts and percentage of cells with positive expression (counts>1) will be shown for querying single gene expression.
-The UI also support query for two genes simultaneously with gene expression pattern painted with different colors.
+The multiple types of metadata including cell types, cluster information,and sample information such as tissue, donor, as well as any other clinical features can be overlaid on the feature plot.
+The user interface provides a simple gene expression search function for each feature plot.
+A box plot of normalized counts and percentage of cells with positive expression (counts>1) will be shown for querying single gene expression.
+The interface also supports queries for two genes simultaneously with the gene expression pattern painted with different colors.

 Figure 3: Cell type and feature discovery.
-Step #1: use free hand to select the cells of interest.
-Step #2: compute the differently expressed genes between selected cells with all unselected cells providing the background levels.
-Step #3: interactive visualization gene expression levels using result table.
-Step #4: record cell types and marker genes.
-Step #5: position the newly labelled cells in the map.
+Step #1: Use a free hand tool to select the cells of interest.
+Step #2: Compute the differentially expressed genes between selected cells with all unselected cells providing the background levels.
+Step #3: Interactively visualize gene expression levels using the result table.
+Step #4: Record cell types and marker genes for future reference.
+Step #5: Position the newly-labelled cells in the map.

 Cell typing identification and annotation

-The UI was designed for users to use cell marker or domain knowledge to annotate cells clusters in 2D map.
-1) User can click and draw circles to select the cell cluster of interest.
-2) In cell subset tab, contrast function is built for computing differentially expressed genes between selected clusters and all other cells.
-Non-parameteric Wilcoxon rank sum test is chosen as a default method due to the fast execution time and comparable performance among other algorisms (Soneson & Robinson, 2018).
-3) The computed results will be shown as a table and includes p value ranked increased genes and decreased genes.
-The user can click the differentially expressed genes which will light up on the t-SNE plot.
-4) User can name the cell type by choosing cell type name form the list or add new names that do not exist in the database.
+The UI was designed for users to use cell markers or domain knowledge to annotate cells clusters in 2D map.
+First, the user can click and draw circles to select the cell cluster of interest.
+Next, a contrast function is executed for computing differentially-expressed genes between selected clusters and all other cells.
+The non-parametric Wilcoxon rank sum test is chosen as the default method due its the fast execution time and comparable performance among other algorithms (Soneson & Robinson, 2018).
+The computed results will be shown as a table and include p-value-ranked increased genes and decreased genes.
+The user can click the differentially-expressed genes which will be distinguished by their color on the t-SNE plot.
+The user can name the cell type by choosing cell type name from a list (to enforce controlled vocabulary) or add new names that do not exist in the database.

 Database and API

 The annotated data will be used for displaying in the web application.
-The following python API functions were designed to retrieve data from single cell explorer database.
-Mapid is unique for each map. clusterName is the annotated cell type. clusterType, the include cell type or others such as donor, samples, shared nearest neighbours cluster id.
+The following Python API functions were designed to retrieve data from single cell explorer database.
+The map id is unique for each map. clusterName is the annotated cell type. clusterType, includes cell type or other information such as donor, samples, and shared nearest neighbor’s cluster id.